Kick off the new tax year with 50% off our Ltd company accountancy packages!

 You can choose not to receive Child Benefit payments, but you should still fill in the claim form because:

 You may have to pay a tax charge if your (or your partner’s) individual income is over £50,000 per annum.
 It doesn’t matter if the child living with you is not your own child.
 The tax charge still applies to the highest earner in the household and is payable through your annual Self Assessment tax return.
 If you don’t usually submit a return, you need to register for Self Assessment by 5th October following the end of the tax year you need to pay the tax charge.

-The tax charge is known as the High Income Child Benefit Charge and is equivalent to 1% of the Child Benefit you receive for every £100 of personal income over £50,000.
+The tax charge is known as the High Income Child Benefit Charge and is equivalent to 1% of the Child Benefit you receive for every £100 of personal income over £50,000 and up to £60,000.

 This means that when either you or your partner are earning £60,000 or over, your child benefit payments are cancelled out by the additional tax paid.
 The government did not increase this £50,000 limit in the Budget on 3rd March 2021, which now means that it may mean Higher taxes for Basic Rate taxpayers, whereas previously only Higher Rate tax-payers were affected.